 Apical will test all marijuana products, environmental media and cultivation water as required by the Regulations.
-Our policy and procedure for sampling and testing are compliant with 935 CMR 500.000 and 105 CMR 725.000 and more specifically with the testing requirements outlined in 935 CMR 725.160, 105 CMR 725.105(C) and the "Protocol for sampling and analysis of finished medical marijuana products and marijuana-infused products for Massachusetts Registered Medical Marijuana Dispensaries" and "Protocol for sampling and analysis of environmental media for Massachusetts Registered Medical Marijuana Dispensaries."
+Our policy and procedure for sampling and testing are compliant with 935 CMR 500.000 and 105 CMR 725.000 and more specifically with the testing requirements outlined in 935 CMR 725.160, 105 CMR 725.105(C) and the "Protocol for sampling and analysis of finished medical marijuana products and marijuana-infused products for Massachusetts Registered Medical Marijuana Dispensaries" and "Protocol for sampling and analysis of sampling and analysis of protocol for sampling and analysis of massachusetts Registered Medical Marijuana Dispensaries" and "Protocol for sampling and analysis of environmental media for Massachusetts Registered Medical Marijuana Dispensaries."

 Apical will not sell or otherwise market for adult use any marijuana product that is not capable of being tested by Independent Testing Laboratories, except as allowed under 935 CMR 500.000.
 Testing of marijuana products shall be performed by an Independent Testing Laboratory in compliance with the Protocol for Sampling and Analysis of Finished Medical Marijuana Products and Marijuana-infused Products, as amended in November 2016, published by the DPH.
-Testing of environmental media (e.g., soils, solid growing media, and water) shall be performed in compliance with the Protocol for Sampling and Analysis of Environmental Media for Massachusetts Registered Medical Marijuana Dispensaries published by the DPH.
+Testing of environmental media (e.g., soils, solid growing media, and water) shall be performed in compliance with the Protocol for Sampling and Analysis of The Protocol for Sampling and National Medical Destination (e.g., soils, solid growing media, and water) shall be performed in compliance with the Protocol for Sampling and Analysis of Environmental Media for Massachusetts Registered Medical Marijuana Dispensaries published by the DPH.